MNoya/DotaCraft/README.md

 If you are interested in helping with this project don't hesitate contacting me, either through my email, [Steam](http://steamcommunity.com/id/mnoya), or come chat at the [#dota2mods IRC @ GameSurge.net](kiwiirc.com/client/irc.gamesurge.net/?#dota2mods)

-I don't expect this to get DCMD'd since we're not taking directly copyrighted stuff, but the possibility is there.
-I can't ask you to contribute without making sure you know that this might never go live if blizzard decides it shouldn't.

 ---

 ### Special Thanks